Teaching lab practicals

 We consider registration as final.
 When cancelled within three weeks before the activity starts, your chair group will be charged all costs of your subscription (€350,-).

-If there are less than 6 participants in the course, Education Support Centre may cancel the course and notify you at the latest 2 weeks before the start of the course.
+If there are less than 6 participants in the course, Teaching & Learning Centre may cancel the course and notify you at the latest 2 weeks before the start of the course.